PG-CarpeNoctem/chessStudio/README.md

-# Firebase Studio
+# ChessClash

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application called ChessClash, featuring an interactive chessboard, an AI opponent, and game analysis capabilities.

-To get started, take a look at src/app/page.tsx.
+To get started, run `npm install` and then `npm run dev`.
+The application will be available at `http://localhost:9002`.